Manuka honey is produced in New Zealand from two closely related plants, both of which are commonly referred to as manuka.

 The most common honey source of these is Leptospermum scoparium.
-Other names for this plant include kahikatoa, red tea tree, and red manuka.
+Other names for this plant include kahikatoa (warrior wood), red tea tree, and red manuka.

 The other plant is Kunzea ericoides (reclassified from Leptospermum ericoides in 1983) and is called manuka and kanuka.
-Other names include white manuka, white tea tree and heath like manuka.
+Other names include white manuka, makahikatoa (white warrior wood), white tea tree and heath like manuka, (ericoides means heath like).
+A botanical review "A revision of the New Zealand Kunzea ericoides (Myrtaceae) complex" published in 2014 splits this one species into 10 with K. ericoides now confined to the North West of the South Island.
+K. robusta is now the most common Kunzea in New Zealand.

 The Leptospermums are a genus comprising over 80 species that is widely spread throughout the South West corner of the Pacific.
 Hybridizing and cross breeding occurs naturally between some of the species and this is also used as a tool by plant breeders to create ornamental varieties with a high variability of leaf and flower colours and petal variations.